 Every Christmas, between what we give them, what Santa brings in their stockings, gifts from family, friends, teachers, second cousins, twice removed and long lost aunts, my children probably get nearly 100 new things.
 By the new year, 90% of them have been forgotten.
 What follows is a list of gifts for 4-7 year olds that my children actually carried on playing with after the excitement of unwrapping them wore off.
+For more ideas you can also check out my list of essential toys for 5 to 19 year olds.

 This post contains affiliate links, if you buy after clicking you’ll pay the same price but I will receive a small percentage.